junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 }
 ```

-To animate multiple canvases in lock-step, one could do this, for eaxample:
+To animate multiple canvases in lock-step, one could do this, for example:

 ```
 function animationLoop() {